-You’re in your 30s.
-Things in life have changed since your 20s.
-Stable career.
-You may have a family.
+If you are in your 30s, you may be settling in to your career.
+You may have started a family.

 This is a good time to talk to your primary care physician about your:

 - Exercise tips and activities

 - Folic acid supplementation, if you are a woman who is either planning or capable of getting pregnant

 While seeing your primary care physician, they will be checking for signs of depression and anxiety.
 If you think you may be experiencing depression or anxiety, be honest with your doctor.

 Over the last 2 weeks, how often have you been bothered by the following problems?

 These answers will be measured on a 4-point scale that includes: not at all, several days, over half the days and nearly everyday.